For Teachers & Families

 The Giraffe Project helped invent the concept and Best Practices of service learning two decades ago..
 Now its Service Learning Guide will be included in a group of best practices in a UNESCO online s course for 2020!
 More information at http://www.7saberes.org/

 In classrooms all across the United States and in English-speaking schools abroad, Giraffe K-12 programs help students build lives as courageous and compassionate citizens, while teaching academic and life skills.
 In launching its K-12 programs, beginning in 1991, the Project was a pioneer in creating the concept and Best Practices of what came to be called "service learning."

-All Giraffe K-12 programs start by inspiring kids with the stories of Giraffe Heroes—the exceptional people honored by the Giraffe Heroes Project for sticking their necks out for the common good.
+~ Hear the Story—Students listen to, watch or read the inspiring stories of Giraffe Heroes—the exceptional people honored by the Giraffe Heroes Project for sticking their necks out for the common good.

 As they take on their projects, students learn and practice skills in language arts, social studies and math.
 They also learn and practice critical thinking skills, as well as the skills of civic engagement such as planning, working in teams, fundraising, resolving conflicts, speaking in public, campaigning for their cause, making good decisions and taking responsibility.
 They use democratic processes to campaign for their causes, to choose which one they’ll work together on, and each contributing what they do best to the team effort.

 With funding from the Kellogg and two dozen other foundations, the Giraffe Project spent 10 years and over a million dollars creating and distributing K-12 programs that remain the gold standard for service learning worldwide.